Toli97/ASSO-PROJ/blackboard/README.md

 - When a Knowledge Source executes and has no stored Messages, how should it behave?
 Block and wait for a Message to be received?
 If it blocks then Knowledge Sources have to execute in separate threads.
 How long should it wait for a Message to be received?
 - What if when there are no stored Messages, the Knowledge Source returns from the execute method?
 Maybe there is no need for parallel execution of the Knowledge Sources.
 - How does the Controller know that a Knowledge Source has finished execution?
 What if each Knowledge Source has a public method that the Controller can use to know if it has finished?
 A Knowledge Source could internally change its state to Finished when it receives an End-Of-File Message.
 Upon receiving an End-Of-File, each Knowledge Source should forward that Message so that the following Knowledge Sources know that no more Messages will be coming through that "channel".
-- The Controller can be reduced to a simple for loop which iterates through all Knowledge Sources and removes them from its list when they are finished.
+- The Controller execute method can be reduced to a simple for loop which iterates through all Knowledge Sources and removes them from its list when they are finished while there are knowledge sources.
 We could also use an Observer Pattern here so that each Knowledge Source would notify the Controller upon finishing execution.
+- In a scenario where there's a join of two branches, for example in an add operation, receiving an EOF from one of the branches should halt the execution on the other branch.
+If we want the controller to handle this, then it needs to be aware of what chains exist.
+Another approach would be for each knowledge source to subscribe on the next knowledge source end of execution.
 ### FINAL SOLUTION

 #### Controller